Oliver Bjorkstrand Game Preview: Kraken vs. Canucks

 Bjorkstrand Season Stats Insights

-- In 18 games this season, Bjorkstrand has averaged 16:37 on the ice, while putting up a plus-minus of +1.

-- Bjorkstrand has scored a goal in five of 18 games this season, netting multiple goals in one of them.
+- Bjorkstrand has netted a goal in a game six times this season in 21 games played, including multiple goals once.

-- In 10 of 18 games this season, Bjorkstrand has registered a point, and three of those games included multiple points.
+- Bjorkstrand has a point in 12 games this year (out of 21), including multiple points four times.

-- In seven of 18 games this season, Bjorkstrand has had an assist, including one match with at least two.
+- Bjorkstrand has an assist in nine of 21 games so far this year, with multiple assists in two of them.

-- Bjorkstrand's odds on his points prop carry an implied probability of 50% that he hits the over.
+- The implied probability is 54.5% that Bjorkstrand hits the over on his points over/under based on the odds.

-- There is an implied probability of 33.3% of Bjorkstrand going over his assist prop bet, considering the moneyline odds.
+- There is a 39.2% chance of Bjorkstrand having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.